 Havana has probably the best night-club in the world

 Its called Fabrica de Arte Cubano and it’s so much more than a night club.
 Contained within an old cooking oil factory, ‘Fabrica’ as it’s known to locals is an art gallery, a live music venue, a restaurant, a street food stall, it has a variety of music rooms playing different genres.
 The best thing is that you get a stamp card upon entry and when you buy a drink or even food your server simply stamps the card and you pay for what you consumed when you exit.
 Brilliant.
 No unnecessary queues at the bar.
 When, we visited the Havana Orchestra played and I cried, it was magic.
-I can’t describe how amazing this place is, it is definitely my top recommendation for Havana.
+I can’t describe how amazing this place is, it is definitely my top recommendation for Havana and another huge reason why Cuba is my favourite destination of 2017.

 The beaches in Varadero are the prettiest I’ve ever seen